 From the outset, it was apparent that one big thing we had in common was our wanderlust.
-Every year we managed a two to three week, mid or long haul holiday, and a European break or two (often for New Year’s Eve).
+Every year we managed a two to three week, mid or long-haul holiday, and a European break or two (often for New Year’s Eve).
 These included jaunts together as a couple or with friends to Thailand twice, Cambodia three times, Berlin, Tenerife, Malta, Gozo, Czech Republic, Malaysia, Borneo, Zanzibar, Crete, Nepal, Iceland, Bratislava, Vienna, Guatemala, Belize and Norway.
 This year we’ve been back to the UK and Cuba, and we’re now in Mexico; after that we’ll be travelling through all the Central America countries.

-Green = Tanya Blue = Andy Orange = Both
+Orange = Both of us Green = Tanya Blue = Andy

 This didn’t stop us planning, and I remember one night in our dining room, we put a long piece of paper on the wall and mapped out a timeline for the next thirty years.
 It showed where we wanted to be and what we wanted to be doing.
 I wish we’d kept it as from what I remember things are now starting to shape up just like we hoped.